-The Company is committed to maintaining ethical standards in the conduct of its business activities.
-The Company's reputation as an ethical business organisation is important to its ongoing success and it expects all its Executives and senior managers (if any) to be familiar and have a personal commitment to meeting these standards.
+The Company is committed to a culture of acting lawfully, ethically and in a socially responsible manner in the conduct of its business activities.
+The Company's reputation as an ethical and responsible business organisation is important to its ongoing success and it expects all its Executives and employees (if any) to be familiar and have a personal commitment to meeting these standards.